City Colleges of Chicago-Wilbur Wright College School Images

 FAFSA

-To apply for financial aid from City Colleges of Chicago-Wilbur Wright, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
+To apply for financial aid, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
 To be eligible for financial aid, students must be U.S citizens or eligible non-citizens.
-City Colleges of Chicago-Wilbur Wright recommends a priority deadline of March 1 to apply for the financial aid.
+There is a priority deadline of March 1 to apply for the financial aid.

 Students

-The students of City Colleges of Chicago-Wilbur Wright are involved in a number of extracurricular activities.
-There are many resources on the campus to ensure the all-round development of the students.
 There are numerous clubs such as American Chemical Society, Architecture Club, Music Club, Stage Wright, Students for a Democratic Society, Video Game Club, Wright Side, Wright Workout Club, and Great Books Student Society.
 These clubs enable students to pursue their interests, learn new skills, and explore new topics and ideas.
 The Student Government Association represents the voice of the students in college governance.
-The Wright College Library has a huge collection of periodical, online journals, databases, text books, and supporting materials.
+The college library has a huge collection of periodical, online journals, databases, text books, and supporting materials.

 The Career Planning and Placement Center provides support related to career planning, on-campus recruitment, and graduate school preparation.
 The Academic Advisors help students devise educational plans and assist them in framing a roadmap for their education and career goals.